hpcc-systems/Tombolo/tombolo_docs/docs/Install/Docker.md

 Tombolo can be deployed quickly by following a few simple steps and running a couple of Docker commands.
 With Docker, there are fewer prerequisites, and you don’t need to worry about installing multiple applications or having a specific operating system on your machine.
 This makes Docker the preferred packaging method for production, as it ensures consistency across environments, enhances portability, and simplifies the deployment process.

+If you are targeting Kubernetes instead of Docker Compose, use [Kubernetes Deployment](./Kubernetes) and [Kubernetes Environment Variables](./Kubernetes-Environment-Variables).

 ---

 ### System Requirements and Prerequisites